docknetwork/vcdm-verifier/README.md

 ### Setup

-Install Node and Yarn for the frontend, start a dock-substrate node.
+Install Node and Yarn for the frontend.
 Run `yarn` command to setup packages.

 Copy `env.example` to `.env` and set the `API_KEY` and `API_URL` values.